wrk2bike/wordpress-terraform/README.md

 2. Plan changes on pull requests
 3. Apply changes when merged to main

+This workflow is designed to follow GitOps best practices where infrastructure changes are reviewed via pull requests before being applied when merged to the main branch.

 ### Required GitHub Secrets

 Set up the following secrets in your GitHub repository: